fabri1983/menuapp/README.md

 	mvn clean install -Plocal
 	cd api
 	java -jar target/api-1.0.0-SNAPSHOT.jar server target/server-config.yml
+	Listening requests on port 8090.
 You can provide your own server-config.yml file.

 If you want to debug the code using Eclipse: